German Cream Roll Recipe – Oma's Biskuitrolle

 Instructions:

-• In a small bowl, mix together flour, cornstarch and baking powder, and set aside.
+3. In a small bowl, mix together the flour, cornstarch, and baking powder.
+Set aside.

-• In a separate bowl, whip egg whites with 3 tablespoons water until stiff.
-Slowly whip in granulated sugar.
-Gently stir in egg yolks.
+4. In a separate bowl, whip the egg whites with water until stiff peaks form.
+Slowly whip in the granulated sugar.
+Whisk the egg yolks to break them up and stir them gently into the whipped egg white mixture.
 Fold in the flour mixture.

-• Bake 8 to 10 minutes until wooden pick inserted in centre comes out clean.
+6. Bake for 8 to 10 minutes, until a wooden pick inserted in the center comes out clean.

-• Generously sprinkle powdered sugar on the clean dishtowel and invert the hot cake right on top of it.
-Peel off parchment paper.
-Dust the cake with some powdered sugar and immediately roll up the cake and towel together, starting from the narrow end.
-Set aside to cool.
+8. Dust the cake with some powdered sugar and immediately roll up the hot cake and towel together, starting from the narrow end.
+Set aside to cool, about 20 to 30 minutes.

-• Sprinkle with additional powdered sugar just before serving.
+12. Trim the ends off and dust with powdered sugar just before serving.

 Notes/Hints: